News and Photos 2017!

 15th March 2018

-The following spelling test of this term will be on Friday 23rd March.
+The final spelling test of this term will be on Friday 23rd March.
 The spellings will be: ask, friend, school, put, push, pull.

 Starfish class have really enjoyed British Science week this week!
 On Monday we experimented with floating and sinking, and had a go at writing some predictions.
 On Tuesday we looked at how different things react when mixed together.
 We watched a balloon inflate because we mixed vinegar with bicarbonate of soda, and we saw a yogurt pot fly into the air because we mixed a vitamin c tablet with water in a small contained pot.
 On Thursday we made aluminium cans move by hovering a balloon over them - we had charged the balloon with static electricity by rubbing it on our jumpers!
 We also had a go at making our hair float, and sticking the balloons on the walls in our classroom!
 We also spent time finding out about Professor Stephen Hawking, who died this week.
 The children asked some very thoughtful questions about his life, and his contributions to science.